 Strength = Safety

-Now that I have scared the daylights out of you, you will understand why we have made our Bunk Bed Safety Net so strong and durable.
+Now that I have scared the daylights out of you, you will understand why ObeCo has made their Bunk Bed Safety Net so strong and durable.
 We too have kids, and if the Bunk Bed Safety Net does anything, it helps us sleep better at night.

-We have designed it to be super easy to install.
-All you need is a screwdriver or a drill with a Phillips bit, a tape measure, and some masking tape and you are good to go.
-We pre-made burn holes into the netting so that when you screw the net to the base of the bed it will not tear or weaken the fabric.
+ObeCo designed the replacement for the bunk bed rail to be super easy to install.
+All you need is a screwdriver or a drill with a Phillips bit, a tape measure, some masking tape, and you are good to go.
+They pre-burn burn holes into the netting so that when you screw the net to the base of the bed, it will not tear or weaken the fabric.
 It’s like a pilot hole for fabric.